Ojas-Pratap-Singh/SnakeGame/README.md

 # Snake Game using Java Swing
 ![Snake Game Demo](url/to/demo.gif) <!-- If you have a demo gif or screenshot, include it here -->
 ## Description

 This project is a simple Snake Game developed using the Java Swing library.
 The game allows players to control a snake and make it eat food to grow in size and score points.
 The game ends when the snake collides with the border or its own body.

-The game features include:
+The game provides the following functionalities:

+- **Controlling the Snake**: Players can guide the snake's movement using arrow keys .
+- **Eating Food**: The snake can consume food (represented by an apple) to increase its size and score points.
+- **Increasing Size and Scores**: As the snake eats more food, it grows in size, and the player's score increases.
+- **Ending the Game**: The game ends when the snake collides with obstacles, such as the border or its own body.

+The game demo showcases a moving three-dot snake, with the head represented by a red dot, the body by green dots, and the apple as the food.

+## Features

+To create the Snake Game, the following features will be implemented:

-- **Basic UI**: The game window is created using Java Swing components, with appropriate dimensions and background color.
+1. **Basic UI**: The game will have a user interface with frames, content, a content pane, dimensions, and a background color.

-- **Graphics**: Images are loaded to represent the snake, food, and other components, and they are drawn on the window at their respective positions.
+2. **Graphics**: Graphics will be used to load images and draw components, such as the snake, apple, and game board, in their appropriate positions.

-- **Snake Mechanics**: The snake moves continuously in a specific direction, and when it consumes food, it grows in size.
+3. **Snake Mechanics**: The game will implement the mechanics of the snake, defining how it moves and consumes food.

-- **Control**: Players can control the snake's movement using arrow keys on their keyboard.
+4. **Control**: Players will control the snake's movement using arrow keys or other specified controls.

-- **Collisions**: The game checks for collisions with the border and the snake's body to determine when the game should end.
+5. **Collision Detection**: The game will check for collisions with the border and the snake's body to determine when the game should end.

-- **Score Display**: The player's score is displayed on the screen during gameplay.
-- **Game Over Message**: When the game ends, a "Game Over" message is displayed on the screen.
+6. **Score and Game Over Display**: The game will display the player's score during gameplay and show a "Game Over" message when the game ends.

 ## Installation

 To run the Snake Game, you need to have Java installed on your system.
 Follow the steps below to get started:

-1. Clone the repository: `git clone https://github.com/yourusername/your-repo.git`
+1. Clone the repository: `git clone https://github.com/Ojas-Pratap-Singh/SnakeGame.git
 2. Open the project in your preferred Java development environment (e.g., Eclipse, IntelliJ).
 3. Compile and run the `SnakeGame.java` class.